Walmart designates special pickup hour for seniors, first responders and at-risk customers

-Walmart has designated the time slot from 7 until 8 a.m. as pickup time for customers over 60, first responders, or anyone considered high-risk or disabled by the Centers of Disease Control and Prevention.
+Walmart has designated the time slot from 7-8 a.m. as pickup time for customers over 60, first responders, or anyone considered high-risk or disabled by the Centers of Disease Control and Prevention.

 “Now more than ever, families are relying on our pickup service to help get quality, fresh groceries to their homes as safely as possible,” said Tom Ward, senior vice president of Customer Product.
 “These are extraordinary times, and we are constantly looking for ways we can help deliver that same peace of mind to all our customers, particularly those who are most at-risk.”